 The 2011 IJSBA World Finals Summary

-With months of preparation and lots of last minute hustling, it's hard to believe
+With months of preparation and lots of last minute hustling, it's hard to believe that the week of the 2011 IJSBA

-what a week it was.
+World Finals came and went just le that.
+And what a week it was.
 While it was a great event all around, Jettribe was proud

-have a fantastic showing.
+to have a fantastic showing.
 Once considered no man's land for vendors in previous years, Jettribe turned that corner parking

-everybody.
+lot area into a hot spot for everybody.
 We put up our biggest booth to date at a 100 feet long (or 1000 square feet if you like

-ear was a big hit and before you knew it, a ton of racers
+big numbers).
+The introduction of our RS-16 line of race gear was a big hit and before you knew it, a ton of racers

 were sporting Jettribe before the week was over.
 We enjoyed greeting our "regulars" who just loved to come and hang out,